NTVinh04/workshop-aws/themes/hugo-theme-learn/exampleSite/content/cont/pages/_index.en.md

     └── page-top.md                     <-- /page-top

 {{% notice note %}}
-`_index.md` is required in each folder, it’s your “folder home page”
+`_index.md` is required in each folder, it’s your "folder home page"
 {{% /notice %}}

 ## Types